openconfig/lemming/dataplane/docs/protoforsai.md

 ## apigen

-apigen generate the protobuf and C++ source and headers based on the [SAI](https://github.com/opencomputeproject/SAI/tree/master/inc) headers. apigen parses both the C headers directly and the Doxygen xml to generate the protobufs.
+apigen generates the protobuf and C++ source and headers based on the [SAI](https://github.com/opencomputeproject/SAI/tree/master/inc) headers. apigen parses both the C headers directly and the Doxygen xml to generate the protobufs.
 The apigen packages read the Doxygen comments from the attribute enums to "flatten" the list of `sai_attributes` into messages that only include the relevant attributes with the correct types.

 The apigen also generates a C++ implementation of the SAI API, which converts the C  SAI API to protobufs, performs the RPC, and converts the response. (ie a saipb Client library)